 General.
 The United Technologies Corporation Represented Employee Savings Plan (the "Plan") is a defined contribution savings plan administered by United Technologies Corporation ("UTC," the "Corporation," the "Employer," or the "Company").
 It is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").
 Union represented employees of certain UTC subsidiaries whom are covered by collective bargaining agreements that provide for Plan participation are customarily eligible to participate in the Plan after completing at least one year of service.
 The following is a brief description of the Plan.
-For more complete information, participants should refer to the summary plan description as well as the Plan document which are available from UTC.
+For more complete information, reference should be made to the summary plan description as well as the Plan document which are available from UTC.

 Trustee and Recordkeeper.
-The Plan trustee holds all of the Plan's assets.
-State Street Bank and Trust ("Trustee") is the Plan trustee and holds all assets except those invested in the UTC Company Stock Fund.
-Fidelity Institutional Retirement Services Company ("Fidelity") is the sub-trustee for those Plan assets.
-Fidelity is also the Plan's administrative recordkeeper.
+State Street Bank and Trust ("Trustee") is the Plan Trustee and holds all assets.
+Effective January 1, 2011, Fidelity Institutional Retirement Services Company ("Fidelity") was removed as sub-trustee of the UTC Company Stock Fund.
+During 2010, UTC approved the transition of recordkeeping services from Fidelity to Aon Hewitt, formerly, Hewitt Associates, LLC.
+Effective January 1, 2011, Aon Hewitt became the Plan's administrative recordkeeper.

 Contributions and Vesting.
 All participants may elect, through payroll deductions, to make tax deferred contributions of between \$1 per week and the maximum amount permitted by the relevant collective bargaining agreement.
 Certain participants, depending on their collective bargaining agreement, may also make after-tax contributions.
 Participants direct the investment of their contributions including Employer matching contributions into various investment options offered by the Plan through the United Technologies Corporation Employee Savings Plan Master Trust ("Master Trust").

-Through the Master Trust the Plan offers 19 mutual funds, seven commingled index funds, one stable value fund, and a company stock fund as investment options to participants.
+During 2010, UTC approved changes to the investment options of the Plan.
+Effective January 1, 2011, certain investments ceased to be options under the Plan, while new investment options were added.
+Participants with investments in the funds which ceased to exist were notified, and their investments were either mapped to other investment options under the Plan or participants directed their investment to another option.
+Effective January 1, 2011, through the Master Trust, the Plan offers, an equity fund, a small company stock fund, an international equity fund, two commingled index funds, eleven target retirement funds, one stable value fund, a company stock fund and a mutual fund brokerage window as investment options to participants.
 The Master Trust also includes a money market fund that is primarily used for transitioning or merging plans.
 Participant contributions, plus actual earnings thereon, are fully vested at all times under the Plan.
 The Employer will contribute specified amounts to the Plan in accordance with the terms outlined in each collective bargaining agreement.
 Generally, Employer contributions, plus actual earnings thereon, become fully vested after two years of Plan participation.